Raycas96/loggatron/README.md

 A tree-shakeable, configurable logger that intercepts console methods with beautiful separators, colors, emojis, and context information.
 Configure once and enhance all your console logs with automatic file/component detection and method-specific customization.

-> **⚠️ Beta Status**: This package is currently in beta.
-It has been thoroughly tested with 95%+ test coverage, but may still contain bugs or require API adjustments based on real-world usage.
-Please report any issues you encounter!

 ## Why Loggatron?

 This package was created not because existing logging solutions are inadequate, but because none of them perfectly matched the specific requirements I was looking for.
 I needed a logger that: